 This day allows you to cross some of the most beautiful deciduous and coniferous forests in the Ardennes.
 You will pass by the Saint-Michel Furnace estate, where you can visit the “Iron Museum” which houses a rich collection of tools used in the metallurgical industry at the time.
-There is also a cosy café with regional dishes.
+There are also two comfortable cafes/restaurants with regional dishes.
 The “Museum of Rural Life” is an open-air museum covering 32 hectares.
 Some solid climbs separate you from Nassogne, which is one of the oldest places in the Ardennes.

 From Awenne, you quickly join Mirwart.
 After Mirwart, you cross the Marsau valley and the Haute-Lesse valley near Daverdisse.
 The road takes you to the book village of Redu.
 Every year, during the Easter weekend, a “book festival” is organised there and attracts thousands of people.
 After Redu, the road winds through the Lesse valley, it is certainly one of the most beautiful roads in the Ardennes.
-It gradually climbs up to Daverdisse, the last village for today.
+It climbs gradually to Daverdisse, the last village for today.

 This day is not really difficult as there are only a few gradients, the only real slope is at the start in Daverdisse.
 In addition, the landscape opens up again and you benefit from wide views.
 The first village you pass through is Porcheresse, a village which, together with Daverdisse, belonged to the Stavelot Abbey.
 After Opont, you have about 20 kilometres of relative flatness to reach the village of Sensenruth.
-From there, you will soon have a bird’s eye view of Bouillon and its medieval castle.
+From there, you will soon have a view of Bouillon and its medieval castle.
 There are still a few kilometres of descent to get to the heart of the city.
 End of the program on arrival in Bouillon.
 Possibility to stay an extra night and leave the next morning.

 Dates / prices

 Double, Twin or Triple Room

 half-board accommodation at each stage in a *** hotel or ****